Sulemana24/Suleman/README.md

 # Suleman
-A website for everyday user
+A website for everyday user.
+We deliver the best